 Just take a look at our list of things to do in Langkawi and decide for yourself.
 There are amazing ways to explore island hopping Langkawi, with boats, jet skis and more.

 Romance in Langkawi

 Yes, even with 2 kids in tow!
-After 18 years of marriage we still have a some sparks left in us.
+After 18 years of marriage, we still have some sparks left in us.
 There are many Langkawi attractions, which will facilitate the romance.